sharkoil/variancepro/ENHANCED_NL_TO_SQL_COMPLETE.md

 ## 🔄 Integration Path

-The enhanced translator is ready for integration into VariancePro's main SQL integration pipeline, replacing the previous translator with significantly improved capabilities.
+The enhanced translator is ready for integration into Quant Commander's main SQL integration pipeline, replacing the previous translator with significantly improved capabilities.